RouninMedia/setTabIndexes/README.md

 In a nutshell, the negative values represent positive integer values which have been *turned off*.

+### Possible `tabindex` values:

+ - a value of `1` never changes: the element is focusable and *always* reachable via sequential keyboard navigation
+ - a value of `-1` never changes: the element is focusable but *never* reachable via sequential keyboard navigation
+ - `2` (and higher): the element is focusable and *currently* reachable via keyboard navigation (but may be turned off)
+ - `-2` (and lower): the element is focusable and *currently* unreachable via keyboard navigation (but may be turned on)

 ______

 ## The `setTabIndexes() Function`